-The government agency responsible for setting EMF safety standards is the Federal Communications Commision (FCC).
-Our current standards for Radio Frequency (RF) emissions (like what our phone emits) were created in 1996.
-That was over a quarter century ago - Google was still a research project at Stanford University and less than 20% of the population owned a cell phone.
-When the guidelines were created children didn’t use cell phones, cell phone antenna tower exposure was rare, and no one had a tablet in their lap or a smart meter outside their bedroom wall.
+The Federal Communications Commission (FCC) is the government agency responsible for setting EMF safety standards.
+However, the current guidelines for Radio Frequency (RF) emissions—like those from our phones—haven’t been updated since 1996.
+That was over a quarter century ago.
+Google was still a research project at Stanford University and less than 20% of the population owned a cell phone.
+When the guidelines were created children didn’t use cell phones, cell phone antenna tower exposure was rare, and no one had a laptop in their lap or a smart meter outside their bedroom wall.
 Our world has changed so drastically in ways we couldn’t even imagine back then so logically as things changed and our exposure grew, the guidelines protecting us should have also evolved.
 Well guess what, that didn’t happen, and even worse it turns out these very old EMF safety standards have a fundamental flaw.

 US government agencies and officials have requested the FCC revisit its 1996 EMF Safety Standards.
 One such agency is the US Government Accountability Office (GAO).
 In 2016 a GAO report recommend the "FCC should formally reassess and, if appropriate, change its current RF energy exposure limit and mobile phone testing requirements.